How Mattress Covers And Pillows Made?

 The construction of our futon slipcover is an important consideration when choosing to make a purchase.
 Consider the space where the futon is going, in a spare room or the living room and consider the appearance you would like, whether you are going for the customized welting or a more traditional solid.

 - Most Futon Slipcover fabric is cotton and knowing how it was harvested you can ensure you get a fabric that suits all your needs.
-Learn more about Cotton & The Environment.
+Learn more about How Does Growing Cotton Affect The Environment?.

 - If you choose to go organic then you want to make sure your slipcover is GOTS Certified Organic Cotton.